Xtremernl/Domoticz-PWS-Plugin/README.md

 * 1.5.3

 ## Prerequisites
 Your PWS needs to be connected to your network.
-This can be done by using [WS View](#ws-view-ws-tool)
+This can be done by using [WS View](#ws-view-ws-tool) or the [Garni Technology](#garni) app.

 ### WS View (WS Tool)
- by `WS View` (and also the 'older' `WS Tool`).
-With this application you can connect your PWS to the router, so that your PWS can upload weather data to Domoticz.
+If supported by your PWS, connect your PWS with `WS View` (and also the 'older' `WS Tool`) to your router by wifi, so that your PWS can upload weather data to Domoticz.

 1. Install `WS View` on your mobile device
     * [Google Play Store](https://play.google.com/store/apps/details?id=com.ost.wsview)